Cong Thanh Bui (James)

 - The party required to comply with the obligation has deposited the security or another party has fulfilled the security measures for the requested party; or the obligation of the requested party terminates under the provisions of the law: The Arbitration Council shall consider canceling the interim urgent measures.

 The provisions on interim urgent measures in the Law on Commercial Arbitration 2010 have clearly defined the necessary conditions for applying this measure, ensuring the rationality and fairness of the Arbitration Council’s decision.
-This also helps to enhance the trust of parties participating in the commercial arbitration process and provides reliable legal solutions for commercial disputes.
-In summary, interim urgent measures play an important role in the process of resolving arbitration disputes and must be applied correctly to ensure validity and effectiveness.
+This also helps to enhance the trust of parties participating in the commercial arbitration process.
+It also provides reliable legal solutions for commercial disputes.
+In summary, interim urgent measures play an important role in resolving arbitration disputes.
+Also it is crucial to have the correct application ensures the validity and effectiveness.